what we do

 Youth Homelessness is an issue which cuts across the many economic, social, and regional challenges faced by our province.
 However, this is a problem with known solutions and best practices.
-At Choices for Youth we are ready to tackle youth homelessness strategically through coordinated and combined efforts for prevention, better supports, and smarter interventions.
-We also know that many of the young people we serve in St. John's are from elsewhere and could be better served with supports provided earlier and closer to home.
-With that in mind, we are actively working on opportunities to expand services and programs to several communities around Newfoundland and Labrador.
+At Choices for Youth we are committed to tackling youth homelessness strategically through coordinated and combined efforts focused on early intervention and prevention.
+We also know that many of the young people we support in St. John's are from elsewhere and could be better served with supports that are provided earlier and closer to home.
+With that in mind, Choices for Youth is proud to be working with dozens of community partners, government stakeholders, and national agencies to build a system of integrated support for youth and young families in Newfoundland and Labrador.

-Since May 2017, CFY has been on the move, on the phone, and online with people from across the province, and across Canada, to better understand how we can play a role in delivering services to youth outside of St. John's.
-We have visited more than 25 communities, meeting with more than 500 young people and hundreds of service providers, government staff, and community members.
+Since May 2017, CFY has been on the move, on the phone, and online with people from across the province, and across Canada, to better understand how we can support in delivering services to youth outside of St. John's.
+We have visited more than 32 communities, meeting with more than 1,200 young people and hundreds of service providers, government staff, and community members.
 As an organization taking its first steps outside of the city, we know that listening comes first.
+As we transition towards the developmental phase of this work, we are excited to share some of what we have heard over the past four years.

-Our We Are Ready report shares some of the results of that process - broad-based consultations on what communities need and where their strengths lie, and key themes that emerged across Newfoundland and Labrador.
+Our We Are Ready report shares the results of broad-based consultations with communities across the province.
+Read the report to learn what communities identified that they need, where their strengths lie, and key themed that emerged across Newfoundland & Labrador.

 Do you have an idea for a partnership, or your eye on a gap in services outside of St. John's?
 We'd love to hear from you.
-To get in touch directly, you can reach out to our Provincial Expansion Coordinator anytime.
+To get in touch directly, you can reach out to our Strategic Initiatives Coordinator anytime.

 A Provincial Plan